github/codeql/docs/codeql/ql-training/template.rst

 .. note::

-   Some notes about the project, perhaps a link to the project page on LGTM.
+   Some notes about the project.

 ..
 Agenda slide.
 Explaining what is to be covered in the presentation